What is Leeds Domestic Violence Service

 Support groups for women are available in different locations around the city.
 Groups provide opportunities for women to meet others who have been through or are going through similar experiences.
 Additionally, members can receive advice, signposting, and referrals for other support.

-Providing practical and emotional support on housing, welfare rights, budgeting, safety planning, health and social care and community engagement.
-Practitioners accompany service users to legal appointments and attendance at the Family Court, as well as liaising with specialist support agencies.
+IDVAs provide practical and emotional support on housing, welfare rights, budgeting, safety planning, health and social care and community engagement.
+IDVAs accompany victim-survivors to legal appointments and attend Family Court with the victim-survivor as well as liaising with specialist support agencies.

 LDVS can offer emergency accommodation to anyone experiencing domestic violence and abuse who needs safe and secure temporary housing, regardless of gender or whether they have children.
-They also provide women-only refuges.
-This support includes helping individuals find alternative accommodation when needed.
+They also provide women-only refuges and can help individuals find alternative accommodation when needed.

 LDVS has specialist children’s workers who support families with practical matters such as finding school places and making travel arrangements, as well as offering outings and activities for families and providing one-on-one support or therapeutic play for children.
 Young people in refuges who have experienced violence or abuse in their own relationships are offered a keyworker.